-When selecting a squad or final team there are many initial selection factors to consider including the players age (particularly in junior events), the division, playing position and the additionally the calibre of other players competing for positions.
+When selecting a squad or final team there are many selection factors to consider including the players age (particularly in junior events), the division, playing position and then additionally the calibre of other players competing for the same position.
 Depending on the squad or team being selected and the time period available, player TalentID (or TID) can be conducted over numerous tournaments, gala days and/or dedicated trial sessions.

-There are many additional factors coaches/selectors take into consideration including: ability to play a certain role/style of game plan within the team, team formation (PODS, 6-6-2, vs 6-5-3 etc), attitude, team culture fit, fitness levels, emotional intelligence/ability to be a teammate others want to play alongside, mindset toughness and very importantly the players position or utility value.
+There are many additional factors coaches/selectors take into consideration for player selection including: ability to play a certain role/style of game plan within the team, team formation (PODS, 6-6-2, vs 6-5-3 etc.), attitude, agility/fitness, strong emotional intelligence (i.e. possess the ability to be a teammate that others want to play alongside), strong and positive mindset and very importantly the players position or utility value.

 Players that miss out on the final team may still have the opportunity to be a shadow player.
 If selected as a shadow this should be looked at as an opportunity to improve and make their way into the final team.
 Shadows can vary slightly from team to team, however at Scorpions shadows are invited to training and given the opportunity to develop their game and should a final team player need to withdraw then the shadow may be invited into the final team.

 The first stop for any feedback should be the players local affiliate team via their coach or club.
 Their affiliate coach should know the players strengths and areas for development very well as they will see the player more often than regional selectors during the trial process.
 Of course the standard of touch improves and gets more difficult with each step up from local competition to affiliate selection, then onto regional, state and national level.